benjoEK1337/antaeus/README.md

     2. [Quartz](http://www.quartz-scheduler.org/) a richly featured, open source job scheduling library
 - SOLUTION
     - The ScheduledExecutorService will be used for this task to avoid overhead of importing the library and to keep it simple
-    - However, I think Quartz is a great solution since it provides a lot of [configuration](https://github.com/quartz-scheduler/quartz/blob/master/docs/configuration.adoc) for managing e.g the threads
+    - However, I think Quartz is a great solution since it provides a lot of [configuration](https://github.com/quartz-scheduler/quartz/blob/master/docs/configuration.adoc) for managing the threads/coroutines
     - If PLEO has a lot of scheduling in their microservices I think it would be great even to have a custom library such as quartz

 2. **SCHEDULER IMPLEMENTATION**